 How much does it cost?

-See the Official Record Series 5, CAA Scheme of Charges.
+The Official Record Series 5, CAA Scheme of Charges provides further information on the charges.

 In the event of a discrepancy between the information here and the Official Record Series 5, CAA Scheme of Charges (Airworthiness, Noise Certification and Aircraft and Aircraft Engine Emissions), the Scheme of Charges takes precedence.